SmartPool/contracts/README.md

 ```
 cp settings.js-sample settings.js
 ```
 and edit the file so it has your owner and withdrawal address in it.
 If you need to change the account to fund things, it should also be changed in this file.
+You can also change the required version of the client in this file.

 ### Deploy the Ethash contract:
 ```